 Public Services Wine & Whisky, 713-516-8897, publicservicesbar.com/

-Launching his first foray into Texas just in time for the Super Bowl, Denver-based international celebrity chef Richard Sandoval will throw open the doors of Bayou & Bottle later this month.
+Denver-based international celebrity chef Richard Sandoval launched his first foray into Texas just in time for the Super Bowl when the doors to Bayou & Bottle opened in January.

-B&B will spotlight bourbon -- they plan to stock 70 varieties and the bar will feature a wall of personalized lockers for you to stash your bottles and a "Bourbon Baroness" to help you navigate the process.
+B&B spotlights bourbon -- stocking 70 varieties and a bar that features a wall of personalized lockers for you to stash your bottles and a "Bourbon Baroness" to help you navigate the process.

-Other details are skimpy but tantalizing: the food menu will be "flavorful" and "reflect Houston's melting pot of cultures."
 From 6 a.m. to 4 p.m. you can grab your food and go from a purpose-built counter.
-And there will be something new under the sun: a Topgolf Swing Suite, the first golf simulator of its kind on the planet.
+And there's something new under the sun: a Topgolf Swing Suite, the first golf simulator of its kind on the planet.

 Bayou & Bottle is one component in the Four Seasons' plan to transform itself into a self-contained urban resort: with the pool deck on the fourth floor, an overhauled fitness center/spa, to the Quattro/Vinoteca Italian restaurant/wine bar combo and Bayou & Bottle's fun and games, the Four Seasons is aiming for nothing less than status as "Houston's Living Room."

-Fun fact: Though neither of the competing teams will be staying in the Four Seasons, the hotel remains one of the choicest spots to rub elbows with other celebs in town for the big game.
+Fun fact: Though neither of Super Bowl LI's competing teams stayed in the Four Seasons, the hotel remains one of the choicest spots to rub elbows with celebs.

 As the swankiest hotel closest to Toyota Center and Minute Maid Park, it's the home away from home for most top-tier rappers, divas and rock stars and NBA and MLB athletes.